 As a participant in the White House Police Data Initiative, OPD provides a number of metrics on its website on a regular basis.
 One of these is a quarterly report providing investigation information from the Internal Affairs Division (IAD).
-The most recent (First Quarter 2016) IAD Report is provided as Attachment A. This report provides several important pieces of information, including:
+The most recent (Second Quarter 2016 Year-to-date) IAD Report is provided as Attachment A. This report provides several important pieces of information, including: